-CONSEQUENCES OF UNACCEPTABLE BEHAVIOUR Stage 1: Low Level Stage 2: More serious incidents Stage 3 and 4: Very serious Stage 5-7: Incidents that may lead to exclusion from school ACTION: Class Teacher/LSA (Or other adult) ACTION: Class Teacher/LSA(Or other adult) You may make references to SLT or Deputy Head and Headteacher ACTION: Deputy Head, SLT or Headteacher (Behaviour Book to be completed) ACTION: Headteacher (formal procedures) Discretion of the class teams or adults involved with any incidents.
-This is with specific reference to some of the identified behaviours and expectations with regard to age and ability to comply because of specific learning needs. • Name calling Defacing books or equipment Wandering around the classroom without reason Presenting with a negative response to an adults enquiry Pushing, poking, prodding peers Chewing gum or eating sweets Swearing as a part of general conversation Inappropriately sitting at desk Moving inappropriately (fidgeting rummaging, playing with clothing/shoes) and distracting others during Misuse of any space that is being independently accessed (toilets, outdoor space etc) Teasing or deliberately making remarks that will cause a reaction Swearing Leaving the classroom without permission Unhelpful, uncooperative behaviour Interfering with another person's property Throwing and flicking objects in the classroom Telling lies Spitting Not responding to a work task Ignoring an adult when being spoken to Walking away from an adult when being spoken to Refusing to leave the classroom when sent to take 'Time Out' Name calling or abuse Misuse of classroom equipment (potentially dangerous objects, scissors etc) Repeated insolence/defiance Refusing to comply with a given instruction, when there could be safety implications Stealing Stone throwing or any dangerous play that could damage school property or hurt another person Repeated use of swear words or inappropriate Vandalism Threatening or intimidating behaviour to others Bullying ie repeated and persistent threatening, intimidating or harming behaviour Physically violent behaviour (fights or physical attacks on others) Inappropriate touching of others Physical violence towards school staff Behaviour that forms a threat to the safety of other children; failure to comply with the instructions of senior staff Behaviour that forms a threat to the safety and well-being of other children eg repeated inappropriate sexualised behaviour Serious & unacceptable actions by pupils - including on the way to school and going home from school • work time Dropping litter Antisocial/crude behaviour (passing wind and belching) Calling out, shouting or making inappropriate noises Repeatedly not doing homework Lateness into sexualised language or gestures • classroom • LIKELY CONSEQUENCES Warning given by adult, using the appropriate tone of voice Sitting/working alone/sitting in a designated place Time out in another class Missing a playtime Pupil to spend time in another class Loss of playtime/lunchtime Parents/carers informed (brief meeting at the end of the day with class teacher/phone call home) Behaviour book filled in Internal exclusion Parents/carers invited to see the Deputy or Headteacher Letter home warning of fixed term exclusion Persistent repetition of these incidents may lead to exclusions Serious cases of above behaviours may lead to exclusion Lunchtime exclusion Behaviour reports to parent/carers or PSP monitored by SENDCO Likely fixed term or permanent exclusion from school (Governors to be informed)
+CONSEQUENCES OF UNACCEPTABLE BEHAVIOUR Stage 1: Low Level Stage 2: More serious incidents Stage 3 and 4: Very serious Stage 5-7: Incidents that may lead to exclusion from school ACTION: Headteacher (formal procedures) ACTION: Class Teacher/LSA (Or other adult) ACTION: Class Teacher/LSA(Or other adult) You may make references to SLT or Deputy Head and Headteacher ACTION: Deputy Head, SLT or Headteacher (Behaviour Book to be completed) Discretion of the class teams or adults involved with any incidents.
+This is with specific reference to some of the identified behaviours and expectations with regard to age and ability to comply because of specific learning needs.
+Name calling Defacing books or equipment Wandering around the classroom without reason Presenting with a negative response to an adults enquiry Pushing, poking, prodding peers Chewing gum or eating sweets Swearing as a part of general conversation Inappropriately sitting at desk Moving inappropriately (fidgeting rummaging, playing with clothing/shoes) and distracting others during work time Dropping litter Antisocial/crude behaviour (passing wind and belching) Calling out, shouting or making inappropriate noises Repeatedly not doing homework Lateness into classroom Misuse of any space that is being independently accessed (toilets, outdoor space etc) Teasing or deliberately making remarks that will cause a reaction Swearing Leaving the classroom without permission Unhelpful, uncooperative behaviour Interfering with another person's property Throwing and flicking objects in the classroom Telling lies Spitting Not responding to a work task Ignoring an adult when being spoken to Walking away from an adult when being spoken to Refusing to leave the classroom when sent to take 'Time Out' Name calling or abuse Misuse of classroom equipment (potentially dangerous objects, scissors etc) Repeated insolence/defiance Refusing to comply with a given instruction, when there could be safety implications Stealing Stone throwing or any dangerous play that could damage school property or hurt another person Repeated use of swear words Vandalism Threatening or intimidating behaviour to others Bullying ie repeated and persistent threatening, intimidating or harming behaviour Physically violent behaviour (fights or physical attacks on others) Inappropriate touching of others Physical violence towards school staff Behaviour that forms a threat to the safety of other children; failure to comply with the instructions of senior staff serious &amp; unacceptable actions by pupils - including on the way to school and going home from school LIKELY LIKELY CONSEQUENCES LIKELY CONSEQUENCES LIKELY CONSEQUENCES • CONSEQUENCES Warning given by adult, using the appropriate tone of voice Sitting/working alone/sitting in a designated place Time out in another class Missing a playtime Pupil to spend time in another class Loss of playtime/lunchtime Parents/carers informed (brief meeting at the end of the day with class teacher/phone call home) Behaviour book filled in Internal exclusion Parents/carers invited to see the Deputy or Headteacher Letter home warning of fixed term exclusion Persistent repetition of these incidents may lead to exclusions Serious cases of above behaviours may lead to exclusion Lunchtime exclusion Behaviour reports to parent/carers or PSP monitored by SENDCO Likely fixed term or permanent exclusion from school (Governors to be informed)